|

 after the tragedy where the slip caused 116 children and 28 adults to be killed

 while at school.
-I was 20 years old at the time and I wrote poem from the
+I was 20 years old at the time and I wrote the poem from the

 heart and without stopping.
 When my father died in 1977, my mother found